ellakoa/postcard-poem/content/posts/the-eighth-bell.md

   Sounds at night to call you home
   The inscription is lost to the past so, for as long as the ringing lasts
-  Find the purpose for this bell within your heart.
+  Let the purpose of this bell
+  lay within your heart.
 alignPoemLeft: false
 removePostcardPadding: false
 address: |-